--> Surge Impedance and Surge Impedance Loading (SIL)

 • The load, as seen by the generator, is a pure resistance that will be equal to characteristic impedance.
 Hence the line is observed as equivalent to a pair of wires with zero resistance.

-Now coming to our main topic Surge impedance loading (SIL) and its significance.
+Now come to our main topic Surge impedance loading (SIL) and its significance.

 What is Surge impedance loading (SIL)?

-In our power system there are some limitations of loading on the transmission line network.
-Generally, loading of any transmission line depends on some factors like:
+In our power system, there are some limitations of loading on the transmission line network.
+Generally, the loading of any transmission line depends on some factors like:

 • Thermal limitation (I2R Limitation)